Asymptotic Theory for Regularized Estimation in Functional Time Series Models: Asymptotic Results

 Assumption \ref{ass: KL} implies that $\E \|X_1\|^4 < \infty$, as required in Assumption \ref{ass: moment condition}.
 This condition holds for a broad class of real-valued random variables, including Gaussian and uniform distributions.
-Assumption \ref{ass: smoothness}(i) imposes a smoothness requirement on $\bPhi$, ensuring that it is at least as smooth as the operator $(\Dd)^{-1}=\sum_{j=1}^{\infty} \frac{\lambda_j^2+\alpha_n}{\lambda_j}\bnu_j\otimes\bnu_j$.
+Assumption \ref{ass: smoothness}(i) imposes a smoothness requirement on $\bPhi$, ensuring that it is at least as smooth as the operator $(\Dd)^{-1}=\sum_{j=1}^{k_n} ((\lambda_j^2+\alpha_n)/\lambda_j) \bnu_j\otimes\bnu_j$.
 Assumption \ref{ass: smoothness}(ii) restricts the noise level for technical feasibility.

-Assumption \ref{ass: bias of Pi} is crucial for transforming a random bias into a deterministic one, diverging from the result build in \citet{mas2007weak}.
-Proposition \ref{prop: bias4} examines the validity of Assumption \ref{ass: bias of Pi} under mixing conditions (see \cite{dehling1983limit} for more details on mixing conditions).
+Assumption \ref{ass: bias of Pi} is crucial for transforming a random bias into a non-random one, diverging from the result build in \citet{mas2007weak}.
+Proposition C.2 discusses the case when Assumption \ref{ass: bias of Pi} holds under mixing conditions (see \cite{dehling1983limit} for more details on mixing conditions).
 Lastly, Assumption \ref{ass: after k} ensures that $k_n$ is sufficiently large, preventing the truncation error from being excessively large.

-Unlike common results, we first demonstrate that the CLT does not hold for the operator estimator $\hrho$.
+Unlike common results, we first demonstrate that the asymptotic normality fails for the estimator $\hrho$.

 \begin{theorem} It is impossible for $\hrho - \brho$ to converge in distribution to a non-degenerate operator for the norm topology on $\K$, the space of compact operators from $\H^p$ to $\H$. \end{theorem}